The Founding Lab

 The practical details.

-Founder · Museum Builder · Education Project Architect
+Founder · Museum Leader · Education Systems Architect

 Sofiko Bigvava

 Creator of The Human Intelligence Method.
-CEO of Experimentorium, an interactive science museum in Tbilisi.
+CEO and founding team member of Experimentorium since 2016, an interactive science museum in Tbilisi.
 Founder of Girls Who Change the World, an international education movement.

-I read every application personally.
+I am gathering the first pilot by personal invitation.
 Founding Lab is the work I most want to do this year.

 Read more →